mmm888/exchange-api-go/README.md

 ## TODO

-* Get more than 5000 historical information for "Retrieve instrument history"
+* When Granularity=H1 or more, Get more than 5000 historical information for "Retrieve instrument history"
 * Add Forex Labs
   * http://developer.oanda.com/rest-live/forex-labs/